Calling RoundCalling RoundSchedule a walkthrough

 Yes.
 We can run a very small proof-of-concept (5 to 10 clients) before a formal pilot agreement.
 This is typically done in the first 2 to 3 weeks after the scoping call and is designed to let your care team and clients form a view before any broader commitment.

-Do you work with residential aged care providers as well as SAH?
+Do you work with residential aged care providers as well as Home Care?

 Ready to run a pilot?